ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 It’s really cool because you can:

-- quickly pick up any book in your library,
+1. Pick up any book in your library.
-- flip through until you find one of your highlights,
+2. Flip through it until you find one of your highlights.
-- and be delightfully surprised by finding a great passage or insight.
+3. Be delightfully surprised when you find a great quote or passage.

 It’s a really nice way to rediscover the books in your library, or even a fun way to start a conversation: just pick up a book, flip through, and see what highlighted excerpt you can start discussing!